COS-IN/iluvatar-faas/src/Ilúvatar/README.md

 ## Why 'Ilúvatar'?

 The name 'Ilúvatar' comes from J.R.R.
 Tolkien's mythology, published in [*The Silmarillion*](https://tolkiengateway.net/wiki/The_Silmarillion), a history of the world prior to his *Lord of the Rings* books.
-[Ilúvatar](https://tolkiengateway.net/wiki/Il%C3%BAvatar) is the creator of the world, and orchestrated it's form and development.
+[Ilúvatar](https://tolkiengateway.net/wiki/Il%C3%BAvatar) is the creator of the world, and orchestrated its form and development.
 We don't see our platform as being the ultimate, final, or conclusive FaaS platform.
 But as a FaaS platform, it controls and directs where and how Serverless functions are created and executed, across a possibly great variety of heterogeneity and network distance.
 Thus the inspiration for its name.

+## More documentation

+There are a number of minor features and options and details on them can be found [here](./docs/README.md).